 “Good.
 Get back to your station.
 Now,” I ordered.

 “Yes, Captain.”
 Eamon saluted me once more and exited the cabin.
 I huffed and glanced out of one of the windows.
 A speck of black flew in the distance like a fly crawling on the window’s glass.
 My eyes squinted.
-I wondered if it was The Black Sting... or perhaps it was something else.
-Either way, I knew I should not dwell too much on it, I didn’t want to hear anymore of Eamon’s lectures.
+I wondered if it was the Black Sting... or perhaps it was something else.
+Either way, I knew I shouldn’t dwell too much on it, I didn’t want to hear anymore of Eamon’s lectures.